 Because of current exchange rates, Aiglon and other top Swiss schools are beyond the reach of all but the extremely affluent these days.
 Too, concerns about liability have caused many Alpine schools to "recalibrate" their more daunting mountaineering activities.
 That's why, a number of years ago, several former Aiglonians joined together to help Will keep the torch burning with an ambitious sailing course in the English Channel.
 Today, QBE is a British non-profit supported by patrons and volunteers around the world who endorse his experiential education vision.
 Will's summer program, The European Leadership School, exists solely to inspire and encourage a new generation of young leaders in much the same manner as previous generations were inspired and encouraged—at an affordable price.

 There are many outdoor adventure programs out there.
 Some are excellent.
 All of them beat sitting on the couch playing video games.
 But not all adventure programs have the same aim.
-Some are essentially survival courses or boot camps, others focus more on teaching various outdoor skills, environmentalism, or science as part of their courses.
+Some are essentially survival courses or boot camp; others focus more on teaching various outdoor skills, environmentalism, or science as part of their courses.
 Will's program certainly emphasizes "doing" as a means of teaching several things, including sailing, teamwork, and leadership, but it also levers the powerful impact of European cultural immersion, helping young men and women better understand themselves and the world around them by "seeing" and "experiencing."
 When all the pieces come together, the combined effect can confer a transformative grace, an uncommon emotional and spiritual gift.
 In that regard, the ELS may well be one of the best investments you'll make in your son's or daughter's future.
 I for one will be forever grateful for my teenage experiences abroad.
 I was very fortunate indeed.
 And as you weigh the merits of different summer programs for your teenager, know that the QBE (Qualified By Experience) European Leadership School offers a unique combination of benefits that could make a world of difference—this year and for many years to come.